 Google announced using HTTPS as a “lightweight” ranking signal in search algorithms.
-Google stated if all factors are equal, HTTPS will act as a tiebreaker in search engine results.
+Google stated if all factors are exactly equal, HTTPS will act as a tiebreaker in search engine results.
 That was in mid-2014.

 Google didn’t get significant compliance after 2 years.
 So, they incentivized moving from HTTP to HTTPS.
 Google Chrome browsers started shaming unencrypted HTTP websites.
 How?
 With a little “shield icon” in the Chrome address bar.
-See chart below.
+See the chart below.

 Google Speed-Irony Strikes Again

-Google’s TTFB for their HTTPS-information page is 407 milliseconds.
+Google’s TTFB for its HTTPS-information page is 407 milliseconds.
 Oops!
 It could have been less than 100 milliseconds – if they left HTTPS off the site.
 Is there a monetary or even information transaction on this page?
 Nope.
 Sheer waste of speed.
 Especially for mobile users.